 Under Section 382 of the Internal Revenue Code of 1986, as amended, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses ("NOLs") and certain other tax assets (tax attributes) to offset future taxable income.
 In general, an ownership change occurs if the aggregate stock ownership of certain stockholders increases by more than 50 percentage points over such stockholders' lowest percentage ownership during the testing period (generally three years).
 Transactions involving the Company's common stock, within the testing period, even those outside the Company's control, such as purchases or sales by investors, within the testing period could result in an ownership change.
 A limitation on the Company's ability to utilize some or all its NOLs or credits could have a material adverse effect on the Company's results of operations and cash flows.
-As of September 30, 2020, the Company believes four ownership changes have occurred since inception.
-The Company believes "Built-In Gains" will offset the majority of the Section 382 limitations generated by these ownership changes, including the most recent ownership change occurring in July 2020.
-However, the Company estimates that approximately \$9 million of deferred tax assets related to NOLs and tax credits will be permanently limited as a result of the July 2020 ownership change.
-As a result of the Company's full valuation allowance, there is no current period impact to the income statement.
-Any future ownership changes, including those resulting from the Company's recent or future financing activities, may cause the Company's existing tax attributes to incur additional limitations.
+Prior to December 31, 2017, the Company believes it underwent three ownership changes, however, management believes that sufficient "Built-In-Gains" will offset any Section 382 limitation generated by such ownership changes.
+Any future ownership changes, including those resulting from the Company's recent or future financing activities, may cause its existing tax attributes to incur additional limitations.